Using format() to Access Instance Attributes in Python

 - France = Capital(city="Paris")

-In lines 4 and 5, I create two instances of the Capital class, named Italy and France.
+In lines 4 and 5, two objects are created from the Capital class: Italy and France.

-To retrieve the value of the city attribute for the Italy object, you can write:
+To display the capital of Italy, you can write:

 The capital of Italy is Rome